BillWagner/backbone.signalr/README.md

 Welcome to Backbone.SignalR, the sync layer for BackboneJS that lets you talk to a SignalR Server Hub.

-[Backbone.js ](http://backbonejs.org/) has a powerful model abstraction that allows you to synchronize your data with any backend.
-By default, Backbone models synchronize with REST services, but the synchronization layer is replacable.
-Backbone.signalr allows your models to synchronize with a real-time SignalR hub very easily.
+[Backbone.js ](http://backbonejs.org/) has a powerful model abstraction that allows you to synchronize your data with any data source (via Backbone.sync).
+By default, Backbone models "sync" with REST services, but the Backbone.sync layer is replacable.
+Backbone.signalr allows your models to "sync" with a real-time [SignalR](http://signalr.net/) hub very easily.
 In addition, all models on all clients will get updated in real-time!

 # Getting Started #
 There are two simple ways to use Backbone.SignalR: